-The insurance you need depends on your business.
+When considering business insurance, it’s important to think about the covers you might need.
 Employers’ liability cover is a legal requirement for most businesses with staff, public liability insurance is important if you’re in contact with members of the public, and professional indemnity insurance is useful if your business offers advice.

 Think about the kind of work you do and the risks you need to cover: could your business face a compensation claim from a disgruntled client because they believe you’ve been negligent?
 Is there a chance a member of the public could be injured by your business and claim compensation?
 Do you have buildings, contents, business equipment, or stock to insure?